zmalone/chef-web-docs/source/tracks/getting-started/index.html.md

 social_share:
   shared: &shared
     title: "Getting Started with Chef"
-    post: "'Getting Started with Chef' learning module highlights the many resources available for learning Chef, as well as proven roadmaps to proficiency.
+    post: "\"Getting Started with Chef\" learning module highlights the many resources available for learning Chef, as well as proven roadmaps to proficiency.
 Come join us for the ride at: learn.chef.io #learnchef"
     image: /assets/images/social/track-share-getting-started.png
   facebook: